In this blog, we are going to explain everything about leadership responsibility.

 This is a task where you need to give a substantial amount of time.
-You should go through your entire organisation: every part, every team of it.
-Find out the different systems and processes used in the organisation.
+You should go through your entire organization: every part, every team of it.
+Find out the different systems and processes used in the organization.

 See how effective those systems are, and if needed, don’t shy away from tweaking them.
 This is very important for the long term efficiency of your organisation.

-The culture of your organisation is another very important aspect that most people don’t give importance to.
-It is essentially essential to consciously shape the cultures to align with the organisation’s goal.
+The culture of your organization is another very important aspect that most people don’t give importance to.
+It is essentially essential to consciously shape the cultures to align with the organization’s goal.
 Thus if you feel that the culture is going the wrong way, it’s time to change!

 One of the major issues that organisations face is that people who work at the ground level, who experience the actual day to day problems in the organisation, don’t or can’t report it to the leaders, who have the power to fix it.